 Its always a fun surprise to see what events and interactive activities they have going on.

-The museum is where we visit most often.
-One of my favorite things to do there is see the electricity theater show.
+One of our favorite was the Electricity Theater show.
 They show how electricity is conducted and you can get on stage to participate as well.
 It’s a really cool show and we try to see it during our visit.

 The Eastman Museum is best for the 8+ crowd.
 You will see the history of photography and how far technology has come in capturing the moments of our lives.

-They do have a hands-on children’s area that has been closed due to COVID-19.
-We still enjoyed walking around the exhibits, exploring the house where George Eastman once lived, and learning more about photography.
+They do have a hands-on children’s area that the kids really liked.
+We enjoy walking around the exhibits, exploring the house where George Eastman once lived, and learning more about photography.

 If you visit during the warmer months you can also explore the outside gardens.
 Before you visit check the upcoming traveling exhibits.
 Most recently we saw a Looney Tunes one that was great for kids!